thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 *   You must have Git and Python installed already.

 Most development is done on Ubuntu.
 Mac build is supported on a best-effort basis.
-If you already have a Chromium checkout, continue to the [next section](#instructions-for-current-chromium-developers).
+If you already have a GTx Browser checkout, continue to the [next section](#instructions-for-current-chromium-developers).
 Otherwise, skip to the [following section](#instructions-for-new-chromium-developers).
 If you are a Fuchsia developer, see also
 [Working with the Fuchsia tree](#working-with-the-fuchsia-tree).

-## Instructions for current Chromium developers
+## Instructions for current GTx Browser developers

-This section applies to you if you already have a Chromium checkout.
+This section applies to you if you already have a GTx Browser checkout.
 You will need to update it to install Fuchsia-specific dependencies.

 1. Edit your `.gclient` to add `fuchsia` to the `target_os` list.
 The file